Why You Shouldn’t Put Your Feet on the Dashboard

 Have Your or a Loved One Been Injured in a Car Accident?

 If you or someone you love has been injured in a car accident that was not your fault, you have every right to pursue compensation from the responsible parties.
-As the experienced South Florida car accident attorneys at Leifer Law Firm, you can depend on us for the help you need and assistance obtaining the compensation you deserve.
+As the experienced South Florida car accident attorneys at Leifer & Ramirez, you can depend on us for the help you need and assistance obtaining the compensation you deserve.
 Since we charge no legal fees up front or until we obtain the compensation you deserve, you can depend on us to fight hard for your rights.
 Contact us today for help.